zeolearn/nodejs-text-tutorial/module4.md

 ## Understanding Buffer

 Binary data is simply a set or a collection of `1` and `0`.
 Each number in a binary is called a _bit_.
-Computer converts the data to this binary format to store and perform operations.
+A computer converts the data to this binary format to store and perform operations.
 For example, the following are five different binaries:

 `10, 01, 001, 1100, 0010011`